sudheer-akki/product-matching-pipeline/README.md

 I’ll be happy to help troubleshoot and provide guidance.

 If you find this project useful, please consider giving it a ⭐ on GitHub!

+## Areas for Improvement

+While this system is production-ready and functional, there is **room for improvement** in two key areas:

+- **Product Matching Ranking** – Current ranking works well but can be further refined to improve accuracy, especially in visually or semantically similar product groups.
+- **Code Optimization** – Certain components (e.g., batching, async inference, reranking logic) can be optimized for performance and efficiency.

+These areas are open-ended and can be enhanced depending on specific use cases or deployment needs.

+## License

+This project is licensed under the [MIT License](LICENSE).